 During shedding seasons, you can aid further by supplementing fish oils and fresh produce to supply these key nutrients in a natural and digestible format.

+When exploring the answers to the question of how do I stop my dog from shedding so much?
 Dog vitamin supplements can fill in the gaps in your pet’s diet that could be causing dry skin, shedding, and other health conditions.

 Limit Stress & Anxiety